LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    Logtalk does not support nested classes.

 **template**
-   Logtalk supports *parametric objects*, which allows you to get the similar functionality of templates at runtime.
+   Logtalk supports :ref:`parametric objects <objects_parametric>`, which
+   allows you to get the similar functionality of templates at runtime.

 **this**
-   Logtalk uses the built-in context method ``self/1`` for retrieving the current instance.
-Logtalk also provides a ``this/1`` method but for returning the class containing the method being executed.
+   Logtalk uses the built-in context method :ref:`methods_self_1` for retrieving the current instance.
+Logtalk also provides a :ref:`methods_this_1` method but for returning the class containing the method being executed.
 Why the name clashes?
-Well, the notion of *self* was inherited from Smalltalk, which predates C++.
+Well, the notion of :term:`self` was inherited from Smalltalk, which predates C++.

 **virtual member function**